 Travel, and all of the new and surprising experiences that can come along with it, put significant stress on the body.
 If this is coupled with time zone change, climate change and dietary change, it can cause problems.
 To help your body get used to all of the new sights, sounds, smells, and tastes, set some time aside every few hours to take it all in and have a breather.
 Running around for 2 weeks will wear you down.
 Instead, come back from your vacation feeling better than when you left, and not worse.

 At Caring Senior Service, our expert staff is comprised of extremely knowledgeable, friendly, and trusted professionals who take pride in helping you and your family.
-For more information about planning a vacation with your loved one, refer to our Caregiver Vacation Checklist.
+For more information about how we can help, reach out to the Caring Senior Service location near you.